 Day 10: Sapporo – Kyoto

 We had an early afternoon flight from Sapporo to Kyoto.
+We decided to cash in our hotel points and splurge by staying at the Westin Miyako Hotel Kyoto.
+I loved staying there and would totally stay there again.
 In the evening, we went for dinner with friends.

 Day 11: Kyoto

 We met one of my friends who was doing dissertation research near Kyoto and she took us around the city.
 In the morning we toured the Fushimi Inari-taisha Shrine.
 Then we rented cycles in central Kyoto and biked around to various sites including Nanzenji Temple, Jisho-ji Temple, Gokurakuji Temple, and Yoshida-jinja Shrine.
 I loved that we got to see a variety of temples and shrines that included popular tourist spots to less known and quieter locales.
 Renting a cycle allowed us to get from place to place fairly quickly.

 We took a train to Osaka in the morning.
 We first toured the Osaka Castle.
 The views were nice and the exhibit was informative.
 Then we made our way to Dotonbori district of Osaka where we strolled the busy streets and snacked our way through the district.
 We then went to our hotel, Hyatt Regency Osaka, and had a quick dinner before heading to bed early to catch our flight the next day.